 Lorenz said: “I am very excited to have been chosen as this year’s winner.
 The topic is a subject that’s close to my heart – in my travels to African countries I’ve always been struck by the energy, commitment and positivity of the young people I’ve met.
 I’m very happy that the prize will give me a chance to learn more about some of their lives, achievements and ambitions and to share their stories more widely across the world.”

-Yevgenia Albats is the Editor in Chief and CEO of the Russian political weekly New Times as well as an anchor with Echo Moskva broadcasting.View profile
+Yevgenia Albats is a Distinguished Journalist in Residence at New York University's Jordan Centre, and the former Editor in Chief and CEO of the Russian political weekly New Times as well as an anchor with Echo Moskva broadcasting.View profile

-Riccardo Rebonato is Professor of Finance at EDHEC Business School.
+Riccardo Rebonato is Professor of Finance at EDHEC Business School and Scientific Director of the EDHEC-Risk Climate Impact Institute.
 Previously he was Global Head of Rates and FX Research at PIMCO.
 He also served as Global Head of Market Risk, Global Head of Research and Head of Complex IR Derivatives Trading at several UK-based international institutions.View profile